Tiny-Earth/DemoSite/site/src/experiences.md

         What variety of answers would you expect?

         How/why is posing these questions student-centered?

+### Connecting Learning Experiences with Science Practice

+To encourage students to think and act like scientists, learning experiences should have alignment with the six facets of science.
+This can be achieved by incorporating elements of these facets into existing activities.
+Below are some strategies to enhance engagement with each facet of science:

+- Science Practices: Add prompts that encourage students to ask scientific questions.
+For example, include an exit ticket prompt such as, "Write down one question you have about osmosis."
+- Iteration: Provide additional opportunities for students to test their knowledge/ receive feedback.
+For example, use a clicker question in two rounds: students first answer individually, then discuss in pairs or small groups, and finally, vote again.
+- Discovery: Add prompts that have students explore new information or complete research tasks.
+For example, ask students to research a current event related to course concepts and present their findings in small groups.
+- Authenticity: Integrate additional opportunities for collaboration.
+For example, allow students to work together on assignments typically completed individually or implement two-stage testing in which students individually first complete and turn in their exam and then work in small groups to answer the exam questions again.
+- Ownership: Incorporate self-reflection prompts that ask students to connect the material to their own experiences.
+For example, have students complete a one-minute write on something they learned in the course unit that resonated with them personally.
+- Relevance: Add prompts that have students apply their learning to contemporary issues.
+For example, after learning about how vaccines work, engage students in a discussion about the ethics of mandatory vaccination.

 ---
 ## An AJEDI Lexicon for Course Structure